 The Department analyzes the aggregate data based on established performance targets related to each data point.
 The Department evaluates data collected against these performance targets to identify performance gaps.
-As gaps are identified, the Department evaluates program-wide data in a manner that enables the Department staff to observe overarching trends and to ?drill down? to observe differences among various geographies, waivers, subpopulations, etc. so that the Department can begin to understand potential root causes of performance patterns and variation.
-Subsequently, the Department prioritizes the process improve operational processes based on performance gaps and trends.
+As gaps are identified, the Department evaluates program-wide data in a manner that enables the Department staff to observe overarching trends and to "drill down" to observe differences among various geographies, waivers, subpopulations, etc. so that the Department can begin to understand potential root causes of performance patterns and variation.
+Subsequently, the Department identifies opportunities to improve operational processes based on performance gaps and trends.
+The Department prioritizes the process improvement to address performance gaps and trends based on the measure.
 The Department strategically identifies opportunities to enhance operational processes based on how the process can improve participant health and welfare, strengthen compliance with federal regulations and guidance, improve efficiencies of staff resource use, among other factors.